Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Views over City Hall from the rooftop bar at the Rex Hotel

-By 5pm, we’d seen everything on our wish list and began the journey back to the ship.
+By 5pm, we’ve seen everything on our wish list and begin the journey back to the ship.

 Fifth Port-of Call: Sihanoukville, Cambodia

-After 4 stops in Vietnam, the next day it was time to sail on to our next country…Cambodia!
+After 4 stops in Vietnam, the next day it’s time to sail on to our next country…Cambodia!

-I’d visited Siem Reap, Cambodia on Round-the-World #4 and was mesmerized by the temples of Angkor Wat (especially sunrise!) so I was looking forward to seeing what the country’s coastline had to offer.
+I visited Siem Reap, Cambodia on Round-the-World #4 and was mesmerized by the temples of Angkor Wat (especially sunrise!) so I’m looking forward to seeing what the country’s coastline has to offer.

 Sihanoukville Cambodia Fishing VIllage